- Create My Trip

 October 1 is National Day in China and “golden week” is the seven-day holiday from October 1 to October 7.
 It is an inescapable tradition that golden week is a very busy travel time.

 During golden week, most Chinese people will go to the large cities and coastal cities, such as Beijing, Shanghai, Hong Kong, Qingdao, and Sanya.
 The southwest, west, and northeast parts of China are less crowded but still worth a visit.
-Here we present six prime places with beautiful scenery that you can plan to visit.
+Here we present nine prime places with beautiful scenery that you can enjoy without the National Day crowds.

 The crowds during China's golden week have little impact on the fixed-number-per-ship Yangtze River cruise.
 However, booking the cruise during the National Day holiday week is much harder than normal, and it’s advisable to book at least two months in advance.

 The Yangtze River cruise is the most popular cruise in China, with beautiful natural landscapes and some places of cultural interest along the way.
 The ship frequently stops and you can stretch your legs to explore attractions on the river banks.
 October's Yangtze River is painted by fall colors.
 The weather in October is quite comfortable and cool, which makes it pleasant to stand on deck surveying the scenery.

 Let our tour experts help you choose from the big variety of cruise boats on the Yangtze and select places to go that you'll most appreciate.

 Avoiding the crowds: Tell our travel experts you want to avoid crowded attractions, and we'll try to find the best cruise for you.

 The newer, finer ships provide fine dining, saunas, and fitness rooms, and you can watch China sail lazily by.